ehunter/code-samples/objective-c/core-animation/README.md

 This is code I wrote specifically for the app I currently work on called Woven during an exploration phase for animations.
-We ended up not using this animation, but I learned a lot about core animation trying to pull off this animation.
+We ended up not using this animation, but I learned a lot about core animation in the process.